Synthetixio/synpress/README.md

 ## 🐳 Using with Docker

-Dreaming about "headless" mode?
-Here comes a rescue 🚑!

-Docker is awesome for CI and local development.
+Docker is awesome for CI.
 Give it a try.

 ### Requirements